poorpool/peakfs-experiments/README.md

 The configurations and scripts are in `md-workbench_config/`, corresponding to Fig.17 in the PeakFS paper.
 We adjust the data volume of mdtest-easy to ensure that the second stage of md-workbench runs for at least 30 seconds.

-To test the mixed metadata performance of a parallel file system like BeeGFS, simply run `./beegfs_mdwb.sh mdwb-beegfs.ini`.
+To test the mixed metadata performance of a parallel file system like BeeGFS, simply clone the [IO500 repository](https://github.com/IO500/io500), compile it, modify the paths in `beegfs_mdwb.sh` and `mdwb-beegfs.ini`, then run `./beegfs_mdwb.sh mdwb-beegfs.ini`.

 ### Checkpoint/restart workloads: HACC-IO

 [HACC-IO](ttps://asc.llnl.gov/coral-benchmarks) is the I/O kernel of the cosmology N-body simulation application HACC.
 It simulates the process of saving and loading particle information between HACC's computing stages, i.e., check-point/restart workloads.
-The source code, configurations, and scripts can be found in `hacc-io`.
+The modified source code, configurations, and scripts can be found in `hacc-io/`.